How to protect yourself from Meltdown and Spectre CPU flaws

 According to Google, a new security update dated Jan.
 5 will include "mitigations" to help protect your phone, and future updates will include more such fixes.

 If you've got a Google-branded phone, such as a Nexus 5X or Nexus 6P, there's not a lot you need to do -- at some point your phone should automatically download the update, and you'll simply need to install it.
-With the Pixel and Pixel 2 (and their XL varients) it's even easier -- it'll automatically install, too.
+With the Pixel ($442.00 at Amazon.com) and Pixel 2 ($649.99 at Best Buy) (and their XL varients) it's even easier -- it'll automatically install, too.

 Theoretically, the same goes for other Android phones, but many manufacturers and cellular carriers can be a little slow to patch.
 You may want to poke your phone's manufacturer and cellular carrier (particularly in public places) to ensure they update in a timely fashion.
 Squeaky wheels get the grease.